Joelodufu/APTECH/VIDEO TUTORIAL/ai/Module1_ClassNotes_Foundations (2).markdown

   - **Explanation:** AI processes data to identify patterns and make decisions, often without explicit programming.
   - **Analogy:** A skilled apprentice learning crafts by observing a master, or a self-driving car adapting to roads.
   - **Relevance to Present:** Underpins ChatGPT (OpenAI) for conversation and Grok (xAI) for insights.
+- **Packages:**
+  - **Pandas:** Manages data for analysis, essential for loading datasets.
-- **Class Work Sub-sub-session 1.1.1: Class Work - Set Up Development Environment**
+- **Class Work Sub-sub-session 1.1.1: Class Work - Set Up VS Code with Jupyter and Development Environment**
-  - **Activity:** Install Python and Jupyter Notebook for AI exploration.
+  - **Activity:** Install VS Code, Jupyter extension, Python, and Pandas.
-  - **Resources:** Installation guide, python.org, troubleshooting tips.
+  - **Resources:** VS Code, terminal, text editor.
   - **Step-by-Step Guide:**
+    1. Download and install VS Code from code.visualstudio.com.
+    2. Open VS Code, go to Extensions (Ctrl+Shift+X or Cmd+Shift+X), search for “Jupyter,” install the official Microsoft Jupyter extension.
-    1. Open your computer’s terminal or command prompt.
-    2. Type `python --version` or `python3 --version` and press Enter; if no version appears, proceed to step 3.
+    3. Open terminal (Ctrl+` or Cmd+`), type `python --version` or `python3 --version`; if no version, visit python.org/downloads, download 3.11, install with “Add Python to PATH.”
-    3. Visit python.org/downloads and click “Download Python” for the latest 3.x version (e.g., 3.11).
-    4. Run the installer, check “Add Python to PATH,” and click “Install Now,” following prompts to finish.
-    5. Verify with `python --version` (e.g., 3.11.0).
+    4. Verify with `python --version` (e.g., 3.11.0).
-    6. Install Jupyter by typing `pip install notebook` and pressing Enter, waiting for “Successfully installed.”
+    5. Type `pip install pandas` and press Enter; wait for “Successfully installed.”
-    7. Launch Jupyter by typing `jupyter notebook` and pressing Enter; ensure it opens in your browser.
+    6. In VS Code, create a new file (Ctrl+N or Cmd+N), save as `Setup.ipynb`, select Python kernel from the Jupyter toolbar.
-    8. Create a new notebook (“New” > “Python 3”), type `print("Hello AI")`, run with `Shift + Enter`, and expect “Hello AI” output.
+    7. In a new cell, type `import pandas as pd; print("Hello AI")`, run with Shift+Enter, expect “Hello AI.”
   - **Analogy:** Setting up a workshop with tools.

 ### Sub-session 1.2: Historical Milestones